matvix90/frameAPI/README.md

 # FrameAPI
-Fast and Light Python Web Framework
+Fast and Light Python Web Framework.

 ## Installation
 Create and activate virtual env and then install the framework: